ifanchu/pyXBRL/README.md

-# py-sec-xbrl
+# pyXBRL

-This simple API is to read in an XBRL xml file, parse it and then calculate common financial facts and financial measurements for analytical use.
+This moduls is to read in an XBRL xml file, parse it and then calculate predefined common financial facts and financial measurements for analytical use.

-This API was inspired from [lukeroisak's pysec module](https://github.com/lukerosiak/pysec)
+This module was inspired by [lukeroisak's pysec module](https://github.com/lukerosiak/pysec)

 ## Library Dependencies